Quality is such a vague and broad term, that it needs clarification for system development projects.

 - Event/stimulus: Any condition or event arriving at the system.

-- Response: The activity undertaken after the arrival of the stimulus.
+- Response: How the system should react to the stimulus.
+The activity undertaken after the arrival of the stimulus.

 - Metric (response measure): The response should be measurable in some fashion, so that this scenario (quality requirement) can be objectively assessed or tested.